ueberdosis/tiptap/docs/api/extensions/dropcursor.md

 This extension loads the [ProseMirror Dropcursor plugin](https://github.com/ProseMirror/prosemirror-dropcursor) by Marijn Haverbeke, which shows a cursor at the drop position when something is dragged into the editor.

-Note that tiptap is headless, but the dropcursor needs CSS for its appearance.
+Note that Tiptap is headless, but the dropcursor needs CSS for its appearance.
 There are settings for the color and width, and you’re free to add a custom CSS class.

 ## Installation
 ```bash